Andy4002/SIM7600GH-4G-DONGLE/AutomatedDongleSetup_V3.md

 sudo qmicli -d /dev/cdc-wdm0 --wds-get-packet-service-status
 ```

-#### Common issues and fixes
+### Common issues and fixes

-• **No `/dev/cdc-wdm*` found**
-* Wait a few seconds after plugging the modem.
-Replug.
-Check `dmesg`.
-If the device shows only `/dev/ttyUSB*`, the dongle may still be in AT/ECM mode — the handler tries `AT+QCFG="usbnet",1` on the first `/dev/ttyUSB*`, but if that fails replugging often helps.

-• **`qmi-network` fails with `CallFailed` / `no-service`**
-* SIM not registered or APN wrong.
-Run `sudo qmicli -d /dev/cdc-wdm0 --nas-get-serving-system`.
-If not registered, check SIM, PIN, coverage and APN.
-Add operator APN to the `detect_apn_from_sim()` mapping if needed.

-• **DHCP fails / no IP assigned**
-* Ensure the interface is UP (the handler brings it up).
-If udhcpc keeps sending discover, run `sudo qmicli -d /dev/cdc-wdm0 --wda-get-data-format` and check kernel logs for link format mismatches; also try replugging.

-• **DNS keeps getting overwritten**
+* **`udhcpc` error: cannot create /etc/resolv.conf: Operation not permitted**

+  * Cause: `/etc/resolv.conf` was immutable (`chattr +i`) from a previous run.
-* Handler locks `/etc/resolv.conf` with `chattr +i`.
-If you need NetworkManager to manage DNS again, `sudo chattr -i /etc/resolv.conf`.
+  * Fix: handler now unlocks `/etc/resolv.conf` before DHCP.
+If you see this error manually run: `sudo chattr -i /etc/resolv.conf && sudo systemctl start qmi-autoconnect-handler.service`.

+* **`wwan0` shows `state DOWN`**

+  * Handler forces `ip link set up` and waits for `LOWER_UP`.
+If kernel still reports DOWN, route is set via DHCP gateway (so traffic still flows).
+If traffic fails, paste `dmesg` output for USB/qmi_wwan.

+* **Carrier DNS differs from our locked DNS**

+  * Handler allows DHCP to write carrier DNS, then replaces it with stable public DNS and locks the file.
+If you prefer carrier DNS, remove or comment out the `configure_dns_lock` call in the handler.

-• **Dongle re-plug does not re-connect**
+* **Dongle re-plug does not trigger handler**

-* Confirm `lsusb` shows the device and `sudo journalctl -u qmi-autoconnect-handler.service` shows recent runs.
-If the dongle uses a different vendor/product ID (or shows a different USB ID in some ports), update the udev rule or use a systemd.path variant (see Optional section).
+  * Confirm `lsusb` shows the device; check `journalctl -f` while plugging.
+If vendor/product ID changes per USB port, update the udev rule accordingly or use a `systemd.path` alternative.

 ---

-### Advanced: APN mapping file (optional)
+# Advanced: APN mapping file (optional)

-You can keep a more complete APN map in `/etc/qmi-apn-mapping.conf`:
+You can maintain a richer APN database to improve operator detection.
+Create `/etc/qmi-apn-mapping.conf` with lines like:

 ```
 MCCMNC=40490 APN=airtelgprs.com